 How would you explain what RMM for kids is vs. the traditional approach?

 Hmm, that’s interesting.
 So are group lessons essential in RMM?
 And what would you say to teachers who only teach recreational adults privately?
-Are they also doing RMM?
+Are they doing RMM?

 You just alluded to my next question, and maybe partly answered it, but what does it mean that RMM students focus on “mastering concepts rather than mastering repertoire”?

-Definitely.
+That’s my approach too.
 So by concepts, you mean fundamental skills including reading and technique and perhaps ear skills?

 Right, all of the above.
-The way I looked at it is the students would be able to apply a concept to a lot of different things
+The way I looked at it is the students would be able to apply a concept to a lot of different things.

 Well, I’ve known teachers who only cared about students who played really well, and didn’t care about that whole human being.
 I’ve known teachers who have been unflattering to students and have really discouraged them.
 And I always thought that if this wasn’t a good experience for a human being, why do it?
 I mean, how many people do we know who have taken lessons for nine or twelve years, through their schooling, and hope to never touch a piano again?
 What a sad commentary!